 Most headsets have connectors and adapters, or they can be synced with your Bluetooth-enabled phone.
 Check with the manufacturer to ensure your phone will work with your headset.

 The controls on a headset are typically minimal, since you would use it in conjunction with your regular phone.
 The controls are typically limited to a "talk" button and an on/off switch for the noise-canceling feature.
 The noise-canceling feature uses a little extra power, so some users can choose not to use it in every situation.

-For more information on noise-canceling headsets, please see the links on the next page.
+For more information on noise-canceling headsets, please see the links below.

 More Great Links

 - "Ety-Com Hands-Free Noise Isolating Headset."
 The Travel Insider.
 (6/9/2008)http://www.thetravelinsider.info/roadwarriorcontent/etycomheadset.htm

 - Huang, Xuedong D., Liu, Zicheng, Zhang, Zhengyou, Sinclair, Michael J., Acero, Alejandro.
 Free Patents Online.
 "Multi-sensory speech detection system."
 Free Patents Online.
 (6/11/2008) http://www.freepatentsonline.com

 - Lee, Nicole.
 "Aliph Jawbone 2 (silver)" CNET reviews.
 (6/5/2008)http://reviews.cnet.com/headsets/aliph-jawbone-2/1995-13831_7-33018086.html?tag=cnetfd.mt